seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **TIMON**
 Give me breath.
 I do beseech you, good my lords, keep on;
-I'll wait upon you instantly.
+I'll wait upon you instantly. /

 *Exeunt ALCIBIADES and Lords*

 *\[To FLAVIUS]*
 Come hither: pray you,
 How goes the world, that I am thus encounter'd
-With clamourous demands of date-broke bonds,
+With clamorous demands of date-broke bonds,
 And the detention of long-since-due debts,
-Against my honour?
+Against my honor? /

 **FLAVIUS**
-Please you, gentlemen,
+/ Please you, gentlemen,
 The time is unagreeable to this business:
 Your importunacy cease till after dinner,
 That I may make his lordship understand